TobiasPSP/Modules.dynpar/README.md

 Take a look at the multiple instances of `[Dynamic()]` in the code: the attribute takes a scriptblock as argument, and when this scriptblock evaluates to `$true`, the parameter is visible to the user.

 You can't simply copy and paste this code into your test function, though, because the attribute `[Dynamic()]` is not part of PowerShell (yet).
 Instead, take the `param()` definition and run it through `Get-PsoDynamicParameterDefinition`.
-This function is also part of the module **DynamicParam** and does the heavy lifting.
+This function is also part of the module **dynpar** and does the heavy lifting.
 It takes your simple and easy declarative parameter definition and turns it into a full-blown PowerShell function with the appropriate dynamic parameters in place.

 # Your Turn: Follow Me!